All This Time (Michelle McManus song)

-"All This Time" is a song by Scottish singer Michelle McManus (released under the name Michelle), taken as the lead single from her debut album, The Meaning of Love (2004).
-Written by Steve Mac, Wayne Hector and Ali Tennant, the single was released in January 2004 by 19, a subsidiary of BMG.
-A commercial success for McManus, it debuted atop the national singles charts in both the United Kingdom and her native Scotland and was the sixth-best-selling single of the year in the United Kingdom.
+"All This Time" is the debut single by Scottish singer Michelle McManus, released as the lead single from her debut album, The Meaning of Love (2004).
+Written and produced by Steve Mac, with additional songwriting credits from Wayne Hector and Ali Tennant, the single was released in January 2004 by 19, a subsidiary of BMG.
+Described by the Official Charts Company as having "all the ingredients for a champion's debut", it praised its dramatic intro and lyrical composition.

+Released immediately following her Pop Idol win, it debuted atop the national singles charts in both the United Kingdom and her native Scotland, selling 118,000 copies in its first week of release and spending three weeks at the top of the singles charts.
+It became the sixth-best-selling single of the year in the United Kingdom.
+As a result, McManus became the first female Scottish recording artist to debut atop the singles charts in the United Kingdom with a debut single.

 Background and recording

 "All This Time" was written for the winner of the second and final series of Pop Idol in the United Kingdom, with last two acts in the show, Michelle McManus and Mark Rhodes, having both performed the song in the final.
 McManus went on to win and released "All This Time" as her debut single on 5 January 2004.
 Given the fact that the song was originally written for the winner of Pop Idol made it rare, as the winner of Pop Idol series 1, Will Young, was only permitted to release a cover version of the Westlife song "Evergreen" for his winners single.

 The song was written by Steve Mac, Wayne Hector and Ali Tennant who had achieved commercial success with songs written for popular acts at the time such as Westlife, Atomic Kitten and Blue.
 Lyrically, "All This Time" focuses on an individuals dreams and achieving life goals, and is noted for having "a signature 00s pop key change".
 McManus was announced as the winner of Pop Idol series 2 on 20 December 2003, and was widely criticised by Pop Idol judge Pete Waterman, who described the prospects of McManus becoming a pop star as a "joke".
 Waterman infamously walked off the judging panel during the broadcast of McManus being announced as the series winner on 20 December 2003.